Francis I of Austria: Napoleon’s father-in-law

 [R]ipened by nature in the school of experience, ever dispassionate in his conclusions, never withholding a calm judgment, always acknowledged and respected the reasons for and against everything: holding his army well in hand, this monarch was always raised above inferior ends and the play of passion.
 (9)

 Francis was unimaginative, unpretentious and commonsensical, with a sardonic sense of humour.
 He had simple tastes and preferred a quiet life.
 He rode in an old-fashioned green calèche.
 He dressed in a shabby brown coat and hat.
 He had a conservatory full of plants, where he liked to garden.
-His idiosyncrasies included cooking toffee on the royal stove and greeting his subjects affably in the Prater in a broad Viennese dialect.
-(10) Though Metternich smoothed his utterances in print, Francis suffered from verbal tics, of which I have tried to capture a slight sense in Napoleon in America.
+He was fond of making sealing wax and cooking toffee on the royal stove.
+He greeted his subjects affably in a broad Viennese dialect.
+Though Metternich smoothed his utterances in print, Francis suffered from verbal tics, of which I have tried to capture a slight sense in Napoleon in America.

 Francis I of Austria died on March 2, 1835 of a sudden fever.
 He was 67 years old.
 His tomb is in the Imperial Crypt in Vienna.